schmalle/bcathome/Readme.md

 (taken from https://www.keycloak.org/docs/3.3/server_admin/topics/authentication/x509.html)

-3. After Keycloak is not setup, prepare your Apache servers
+3. After Keycloak is now setup, prepare your Apache servers

-A sample configuration could look like this
+A sample configuration could look like this (Jenkins is listening local on port 9443, keycloack is listening on the public ip on port 8443)

 ```
 <IfModule mod_ssl.c>